crf8472/libarcstk/README.md

 This branch hosts version 0.1.x of libarcstk which is outdated and will not see any development anymore.

-The latest release with this API was 0.1.1-beta.2.
+The latest release with this API was 0.1.1-beta.2 (Aug 1, 2023).
 You will find the API documentation for this version [here][1].
-(Version 0.1.x contains outdated module 'parse' instead of current module 'dbar' and deprecated module 'match' instead of current module 'verify'.)

 This branch should not be used for new projects.
 If your project requires version 0.1.x consider upgrading to the latest release of libarcstk soon.

+- Libarcstk 0.1.x contains outdated module 'parse' which was replaced by module 'dbar' since version 0.2.0
+- Libarcstk 0.1.x contains outdated module 'match' which was replaced by module 'verify' since version 0.2.0
+- Libarcstk 0.1.x is compileable as C++14 only.

 ## What libarcstk does